rinta-git/my-interview-prep/README.md

   - It has 1 method:componentWillUnmount()
     * componentWillUnmount(): called just before the component is removed and being destroyed.
 It is usefull for cleaning like removing any subscription, network calls or canceling any timers

+• PureComponent vs Regular Component in React

+Regular Component: Re-renders whenever its parent component re-renders or when its state or props change, even if the changes don't affect the component's output.</br>
+PureComponent: Implements a shallow comparison in shouldComponentUpdate and only re-renders when there are changes in its state or props.

 ### ***React Hooks***
 • Explain the use of the useState hook in React.